 Ricky laughed.
 He didn't mean for it to come out so spiteful.

 "You act like you're my father!
 You're not!
 You have a wife and daughter, take care of them and leave me alone!
 You're just my uncle!"

 Albert strode from behind the table pushed up against him.
 He grabbed Ricky's collar and forced his gaze.
 "An uncle that took care of you and your brother when no one else gave a damn!
 I wasn't trying to be your father, but sometimes I felt like it.
 Richard knew that…and he abused it!
 He knew I got along better with you than he did, for whatever stupid reasons he had.
 I don't really know.
 He's a big clam, like you.
 You both suck down your feelings until you can't stand straight, and then wallow in depression.
-Your father and I used to have it bad when we were kids.
+Your father and I had it bad when we were kids.
 Our dad was an abusive drunk, okay?
 And being the oldest, your father got the brunt of his anger.
-Instead of becoming an abuser, he just became an emotionless void that drank heavily.
-I saw how much that hurt you as a little child and I couldn't stand it.
+Instead of becoming an abuser, he became an emotionless void and drank heavily.
+I saw how much that hurt you as a child and I couldn't stand it.
 Silence like that is just as destructive as abuse."

 Ricky shook himself from Albert's grip and bumped against the file cabinet.
 He wasn't stunned over this news.
-He always heard whispers of his grandfather's mistakes, he just never connected it to his father's behavior.
+He'd always heard whispers of his grandfather's mistakes, he just never connected it to his own father's behavior.
 Ricky angrily rubbed his eyes.
 He didn't care if he cried in front of Albert anymore.